jaegertracing/documentation/content/docs/next-release/apis.md

 ## Remote Sampling Configuration (stable)

-This API supports Jaeger's [Remote Sampling](../sampling/#remote-sampling) protocol, defined in [sampling.proto] IDL file.
+This API supports Jaeger's [Remote Sampling](../sampling/#remote-sampling) protocol, defined in the [sampling.proto] IDL file.

 Both **jaeger-agent** and **jaeger-collector** implement the API.
 See [Remote Sampling](../sampling/#remote-sampling) for details on how to configure the Collector with sampling strategies. **jaeger-agent** is merely acting as a proxy to **jaeger-collector**.